 Filling a cavity takes away the shelter used by oral bacteria.
 It stops the progress of that cavity and helps your teeth resist infection.
 And with composite fillings, they can restore the beauty of your smile, too.

 Keep your smile all white and free of mercury and metal with composite resin fillings.
 We believe that restorative dentistry does not have to compromise a beautiful smile.
 Dr. Safarian places aesthetic, tooth-colored fillings instead of dark amalgams.

 Placing composite fillings is an easy process.
 First, Dr. Safarian will remove damaged tooth structure.
 He will clean out the area to make sure there are no bacteria.
 Then he will place the composite in the hole.
 The composite is a resin (plastic) with ceramic inclusions to add strength and luster to the filling.
 It starts as a soft putty, so it can be easily spread into the filling.
 Then we shine a light catalyst on it that causes the filling to harden and bond with your tooth.
 For larger fillings, we might place the filling in layers.

-Schedule your oral exam with Irresistible Smiles today by calling our convenient San Diego Dentist office.
+Schedule your oral exam with Irresistible Smiles today by calling our convenient Chula Vista or San Marcos Dentist office.

 If you’re interested in composite resins, learn more in our patient library.
 The higher your dental IQ, the more comfortable and qualified you’ll be in making important decisions about your oral health and cosmetic dental procedures.

 You can also call Dr. Safarian’s office in Chula Vista and San Marcos to speak with one of our helpful and professional Dentist if you want further information about any of our services or policies.